Our Leadership

 She has strong connections to family and friends in the Katherine community and has values consisting of strengthening the needs of the community and supporting solutions and keeping it real, by working with the community and acknowledging the historical context to move through issues in a positive way with family, friends, culture, environment and social aspects of our community.
 She is actively engaged in supporting local Elders and women’s groups.

-Mr Riley Park
+Mr Riley Park, Director

 My name is Ryley, I’m a proud descendent of the Eastern Arrernte peoples of Central Australia.
 I was born and raised on Garramilla (Darwin) on Larrakia country.
 I completed my Bachelor of Speech Pathology at Flinders University on Kaurna country in Adelaide.
 I’m currently working and living on Garramilla (Darwin) on beautiful Larrakia country as an Early Career Speech Pathologist providing speech, language, feeding and literacy assessments and therapy to children from ages 3-12 years of age.
 I’m also currently providing speech pathology services to children and adults in Tennant Creek on Warumungu country.
 I have been supported by IAHA since 2020 and they have helped me with completing my studies and continue to support me throughout my early career as a speech pathologist.